 With Walt Disney World getting busier and busier all the time, getting your Lightning Lane rides planned ahead of time is crucial.
 Luckily, not every ride at Walt Disney World requires that you have a Lightning Lane pass and some never have a line long enough to worry about.
-So here are our best rides at Walt Disney World that don’t need you to pay for anything.
+So here are some of the Disney Rides That Don’t Need a Lightning Lane Pass and you can skip paying for.

 The People Mover in Magic Kingdom

-Not only does The People Mover not usually have a terribly long line, it also doesn’t even have an option to get a Fast Pass.
-The best part of the People Mover is that it offers some pretty great views of Magic Kingdom.
+Not only does The People Mover not usually have a terribly long line, but it also offers some pretty great views of Magic Kingdom.
 It isn’t too short of a ride and is a nice break from being on your feet all day.
 It’s also one of our favorite Rides to Beat the Heat at Walt Disney World.
 Literally driving you around the skyline of Tomorrowland in Magic Kingdom, this is a favorite.

 Living with the Land in Epcot

 Living with the Land is a slow boat ride dedicated to conservation in The Land building and we love it for a lot of reasons.
 Not only is the wait time usually super manageable, but it’s also long enough of a ride that if we do have to wait a little bit, at least we know it was worth it.
-It’s also fully located inside, which makes it a great escape from rain, crowds and the intense Florida heat.
+It’s also fully located inside, which makes it a great escape from the rain, crowds, and the intense Florida heat.
 During the holidays, Living with the Land gets a holiday overlay, that is well worth seeing.
 Check out our Christmas at EPCOT post for details.

 The Magic Carpets of Aladdin in Magic Kingdom

 This Kid-focused ride is good for grown-ups too!
 Another ride we love for its bird’s eye views is the Magic Carpets, found in Adventureland at Magic Kingdom.
-This easy going ride in Magic Kingdom doesn’t usually have much of a wait and is the perfect excuse to relax and let the wind blow through your hair.
+This easy-going ride in Magic Kingdom doesn’t usually have much of a wait and is the perfect excuse to relax and let the wind blow through your hair.